-- 1. Development will be permitted where in isolation or in conjunction with other planned or committed developments it can be demonstrated that the development: - a.
-Will be compatible with adjacent existing uses and would not lead to significant adverse effects on health, amenity, safety and the operation of surrounding uses and for occupants or users of the development itself, with reference to noise, vibration, odour, light, dust, other pollution or nuisance.
+1. Development will be permitted where in isolation or in conjunction with other planned or committed developments it can be demonstrated that the development:

+- a.
+Will be compatible with adjacent existing uses and would not lead to unacceptable adverse effects on health, amenity, safety and the operation of surrounding uses and for occupants, users of the development itself or designated sites of importance for biodiversity, with reference to noise, vibration, odour, light, dust, other pollution or nuisance.
 Applications will be required to be accompanied, where appropriate by relevant impact assessments and mitigation proposals; - b.
-In the case of previously developed, other potentially contaminated or unstable land, a land remediation scheme can be secured which will ensure that the land is remediated to a standard which provides a safe environment for occupants and users and does not displace contamination; - Will not give rise to a deterioration of air quality in a defined Air Quality Management Area or result in the declaration of a new AQMA.
+In the case of previously developed, other potentially contaminated or unstable land, a land remediation scheme can be secured which will ensure that the land is remediated to a standard which provides a safe environment for occupants and users and does not displace contamination; - c.
+Will not give rise to a deterioration of air quality in the defined Air Quality Management Area in Blackpool Town Centre or result in the declaration of a new AQMA.
 Where appropriate an air quality impact assessment will be required to support development proposals; - d.
-Where development will result in, or contribute to, a deterioration in air quality, permission will only be granted where any such harm caused is significantly and demonstrably outweighed by other planning considerations and appropriate mitigation measures are provided to minimise any such harm. - e.
-Will not cause any risk of pollution to surface or ground water and mitigation will be required to prevent any harm where necessary.
+Where development will result in, or contribute to, a deterioration in air quality, permission will only be granted where any such harm caused is significantly and demonstrably outweighed by other planning considerations and appropriate mitigation measures are provided to minimise any such harm.